phynet/iOS-Tooling/README.md

 My personal ones are on phynet'sTools file but I will share here some of the pictures and videos:

+## Xcode Install

+- Xcversion
+- Xcodes (GUI)

 ## Proxy

-- Postman
+- Proxyman

-## Deeplink and Universal link shorcut
+## Deeplink and Universal link shortcut

+- Automator script

+## Git Hook

+- Pre commit Swift Format
+- Post commit Swift Lint

+## Simulator

--
+- SimGienie